Disney’s Coronado Springs Resort Review

 - Blizzard Beach

-*For Disney’s water parks, you must take a transfer bus.
-It will take you to one location.
-Then you’ll transfer to a bus to get to the water park.
+*To visit Disney’s water parks, you must take a transfer bus.
+It will take you to one location, and then you’ll transfer to another bus to get to the water park.

 Related: Transportation Options at Disney’s Coronado Springs